scalemailted/ssted/src/app/generator/geometric/readme.md

-# *package:* Generator
+# *package:* geometric

 ## Description:
-This package contains all python scripts used to randomly generate a Geometric Spatial-Temporal Network
+This package contains all python scripts used to randomly generate a Geometric Spatial-Temporal Network.
+This was formerly a standalone application.

 ## Packages List:
 - sst